 On January 31, 2019, the Company announced the appointment of Mr. Giulio T. Bonifacio as a new member to the Board of Directors.
 Mr. Bonifacio was the founder and CEO of Nevada Copper Corp. since inception in 2005 until 2018.
 He is a CPA with extensive experience in the capital markets, securities matters, project finance while also leading efforts at every stage of development from exploration, permitting, construction and production.
-Mr. Bonifacio was also the Co-Founder and Director of American Bonanza Gold Corp. from

-2002 - 2012 during the initial development and advancement of the Copperstone Project into a high-grade underground mining opportunity.
+Mr. Bonifacio was also the Co-Founder and Director of American Bonanza Gold Corp. from 2002 - 2012 during the initial development and advancement of the Copperstone Project into a high-grade underground mining opportunity.

 On February 5, 2019, the Company announced Phase II resource expansion program commenced at the Copperstone Mine located in Arizona, USA.
-In addition, Kerr has received a key environmental permit modification and is continuing with advanced metallurgical testing.
+In addition, Kerr has received approval for the modification of a key State of Arizona Department of Environmental Quality environmental permit governing air and is continuing with advanced metallurgical testing.